DealFortress/DealFortress/README.md

 Deal Fortress is a full-stack web application made in pair programming by [Luc Siat](https://github.com/Luc-Siat) and [Atte Pitkänen](https://github.com/attepitkaenen)

+Frontend is a singlepage application using React and backend is a REST api with a modular monolith architecture.

 <strong>

   Checkout the app [here](https://green-sand-04a2d9f03.3.azurestaticapps.net/)